 How to Store

 You can keep pasta alla norma leftovers for up to 4 days before the eggplant begins to turn into mush.
-If you’ve got tons of extras, you can freeze it, too!
+If you’ve got tons of extras, you can freeze them, too!
 Pasta dishes are great to freeze because they thaw and reheat well.

 Simply microwave in small spurts to reheat, or warm the pasta on low heat, stirring occasionally, until it’s hot again.